 Volunteers are not permitted to directly interact with the animals.
-Wolf Haven has an incentive program, however that allows volunteers to contribute items for enhancement opportunities for our resident animals.
+Wolf Haven has an incentive program, however that allows volunteers to contribute items for enrichment opportunities for our resident animals.

 Do you ever allow visitors to touch the animals?

-Visitors are do not have physical contact with the animals.
+Visitors do not have physical contact with the animals.

 How do you catch-up your animals?